tugich/SupportcenterFramework/README.md

 <!-- ABOUT THE PROJECT -->
 ## ℹ️  About The Project
-Easily create a single point of IT support with Tailwind CSS and WebView2
+Easily create a single point of IT support with PureBasic, Tailwind CSS and WebView2 (Microsoft Edge)

 <!-- GETTING STARTED -->